In Support of GE Salmon

 The FDA has recently cleared the way for AquaBounty to start production of their Atlantic Salmon.
 I’m excited about sampling this salmon for several reasons.

 1) It reduces pressure on wild populations which are endangered in some areas.
+Currently no wild populations are fished, but let's not tempt fate.

 2) It is grown using practices found to be the most ecologically sound and sustainable by the Monterey Bay Aquarium.